EduOrtegaDEV/EduOrtegaDEV.github.io/_posts/2020-10-15_imports_in_node.md

 title: "What do I need to know to be a (Developer) rock star?"
 date: 2020-09-21
 categories:
-  - offtopic
+  - Node
 tags:
   -
 ---

-Lately I've been into NodeJS, I worked with Node a year ago but back then I was working on i a project using a headless CMS and basically what we had to do was just a proxy for the CMS API, so I didn't have the chance to go deep with Node.
-Now I have some time to study Node in deep and the first thing I crashed with was the lack of support of ES6 imports (We are using the LTS version of Node so at the moment of writing this is 12.19), and it was kind of frustrating because the first thing that VS Code seggest is to use the new ES6 import feature:
+Lately I've been into NodeJS, I worked with Node a year ago but back then I was working on a project using a headless CMS and basically what we had to do was just a proxy for the CMS API, so I didn't have the chance to go deep with Node.
+Now I have some time to study in deep and the first thing I crashed with was the lack of support of ES6 imports (We are using the LTS version of Node so at the moment of writing this is 12.19), and it was kind of frustrating because the first thing that VS Code suggest is to use the new ES6 import feature:

 ![VS Code suggestion](/assets/images/vscode-express-refactor-suggestion.png)